itzaadiiiii/terraform_project/README.md

 ( select Codespace : rebuild container ) this will build container

 # Extensions to be Installed on CodeSpace :
+( this will help you to Autocomplete the code )
 > AWS Toolkit
 >
 > Hashicorp Syntax official verified (search for terraform )